Young and Strong Program

 Annual Patient Forum: The IBC Patient Forum is an educational program held every spring for patients and families.
 Led by experts in IBC clinical care and research, the forum offers updates on IBC treatment and a variety of supportive care resources.

-Patient Education Support Groups: Held at various points throughout the year, support groups offer an opportunity to hear up-to-date information on IBC treatment and research from IBC specialists, meet other patients living with IBC, and share in an open dialogue among participants and providers.
-For more information, please call 617-632-2311.
+Patient Education Support Groups: Held every 3rd Wednesday of the month at 12:00 pm ET, an IBC support group is facilitated by a clinical social worker as well as a DFCI clinician who will speak about IBC in a supportive setting with open discussion.
+This IBC support group offers an opportunity to hear up-to-date information on IBC treatment and research from IBC specialists, meet other patients living with IBC, and share in an open dialogue among participants and providers.
+For more information or to join a session, please call 617-632-2311 or email [email protected].

 Biannual Newsletter: